About Us!

 Harm Reduction Services Director

 Born a "Hoosier", Gabby (they/she) works at PPP as the Harm Reduction Services Coordinator.
 Gabby works alongside PPP's Community Health Advocates who save lives distributing Naloxone in their communities!
 You can also catch Gabby rolling chore at sites throughout the week.
-Outside of work Gabby enjoys crafts, (trying) to grow things, and hanging out with their cat roommates, Ino and Robocop.
+Outside of work Gabby enjoys crafts, (trying) to grow things, and hanging out with their cat roommate, Ino.

 Cass Simmons